mrkprnt/matbParser/readme.txt

 ----------

 CLASS: matbUtils
-This class contain utilities used be matbPerf and matbPerfOrganizer.
+This class contain utilities used by matbPerf and matbPerfOrganizer.